slatedocs/slate/source/includes/_ruby.md

 ## Rack

 Rack instrumentation is more explicit than Rails instrumentation, since Rack applications can take nearly any form.
-Instrumenting Rack is a two step process, starting the agent, then wrapping endpoints in tracing.
+After [installing our agent](#ruby_install), instrumenting Rack is a two step process:

+1. Starting the agent
+2. Wrapping endpoints in tracing

 ### Starting the Agent